 - Set up for Text 911, emergency notifications, and download of media app for the university radio - all for information exchange in emergency

 - Warm hand-off for individuals to DOR/VOR or Lighthouse for the Blind where an individual would like wayfinding/ travel training

 - Scheduling a building evacuation walk-thru/observation upon request

-We suggest people review the UC Berkeley Emergency Evacuation Planning for Disabled People for additional information.
+We suggest people review the UC Berkeley Emergency Evacuation Planning for Disabled People fact sheet for additional information.

 In addition to our emergency evacuation consultations, DAC has other elements in place to support safety for disabled people in emergencies, including;

 Inclusive Building Emergency Evacuation Plans: We provide disability inclusive templates for Building Emergency Evacuation Plan form

 Inclusive Evacuation Signage: With partners in Facilities, campus is now installing signage that contains the required campus elements, and has identifiers for all disability related items (designated waiting areas, evacuation chairs, accessible exits, etc).
 DAC, with consultation from Fire, Facilities and others, created these.
 This year Facilities hired a company that is manufacturing and installing the signage in core campus buildings.

 Evacuation Chairs: We want to ensure there are evacuation chairs in all campus buildings.
 DAC has secured grant money in the past to provide these, and while we have no funds currently, we can help building managers or others pick chair(s) to buy if they don’t have them already.
 If a student during consultation with us requests a chair adjacent to their room, we will notified appropriate persons so that can be provided.